HyperAgents/hmas/scenarios/disinformation.md

 Leturc, C., & Bonnet, G. (2020, May).
 A Deliberate BIAT Logic for Modeling Manipulations.
 In 19th International Conference on Autonomous Agents and Multiagent Systems.

 Bonnet, G., Leturc, C., Lorini, E., & Sartor, G. (2020).
 Influencing Choices by Changing Beliefs: A Logical Theory of Influence, Persuasion, and Deception.
 In Deceptive AI (pp. 124-141).
-Springer, Cham.

 Sakama, C., Caminada, M., & Herzig, A. (2015).
 A formal account of dishonesty.
 Logic Journal of the IGPL, 23(2), 259-294.